Zooey Deschanel Admits Daughter Elsie Is Obsessed With ‘Frozen’ Despite Not Having Screen Time

 It seems that no child is immune to the charms of the movie Frozen – even one who doesn’t get to have screen time.
-At the 2018 Baby2Baby Gala earlier this month, Zooey Deschanel admitted that her daughter Elsie Otter is obsessed with the Disney film, despite the fact that she isn’t allowed to watch TV or movies.
+At the 2018 Baby2Baby Gala earlier this month, Zooey Deschanel admitted that her daughter Elsie Otter is obsessed with the Disney film despite the fact that she isn’t allowed to watch TV or movies.
 According to People, the New Girl star said that her daughter caught sight of the film on a plane once or twice, and now she wants to dress like the characters and sing the songs from the film all the time.

 The 38-year-old actress and singer was speaking with reporters at the gala when she was asked if baby brother Charlie Wolf had hit any baby milestones.
-Deschanel joked that Elsie Otter had hit the “Frozen” milestone.
+Deschanel joked that Elsie Otter had hit the Frozen milestone.

 “My 3-year-old loves Frozen.
 I think that’s a milestone,” she said.